JamesWang76/gmailSend/README.md

 3. -> nodemon gmailSend.js

-4. click the website in console, it's for the authorization.
+4. click the authoriz website showed in console .

 5. It would generate a new TOKEN.json after STEP 4, the new file includes ACCESS_TOKEN, REFRESH_TOKEN, blabla...